×

 2. Break the Dream Into Actionable Steps

 The secret to knowing how to have financial discipline is in your daily practices.
 Once you have a 30,000-foot view of your dream(s), it’s time to create a system to make them a reality.
-Your system will depend on your unique goals and where you’re at in your financial journey.
+Your system will depend on your unique goals and where you are in your financial journey.

-For example, if you are trying to get to the point where your income exceeds your expenses (what I call the First X), you need a system to get out of debt.
-My Debt Snowball Calculator can help with that.
+For example, if you are trying to get to the point where you make more than you spend, you need a system to get out of debt.
+My Debt Snowball Method can help with that.
 It shows you how to pay off your debts, starting with the one you can pay off the quickest (not the one with the highest interest rate.)

 If you are already out of debt, the next step is to create a budget that puts you on the fast track to financial freedom.
 You’ll need to create an investment plan so your passive income can exceed your earned income.